-Graduate students are eligible to borrow up to a maximum of \$20,500 in Federal Direct Unsubsidized Stafford loans per academic year.
+Graduate students are eligible to borrow up to a maximum of \$20,500 in Federal Direct Unsubsidized loans per academic year.

-Direct Unsubsidized Stafford loans are not based on financial need.
+Direct Unsubsidized loans are not based on financial need.
 Students may borrow the cost of education minus all other financial aid, up to the annual maximum.
-The interest rate on the

-Unsubsidized Direct loan is fixed and begins to accrue from the date loan fees are disbursed.
+The interest rate on the Unsubsidized Direct loan is fixed and begins to accrue from the date the loan is initially disbursed.
 The interest may be paid while enrolled, or it can accrue and become part of the principal owed.
-Repayment on the Federal Direct Unsubsidized Stafford loan begins upon graduation or when the student ceases to be enrolled at least half-time.
+Repayment on the Federal Direct Unsubsidized loan begins upon graduation or when the student ceases to be enrolled at least half-time.